viniciusbuscacio/passwordplease/README.md

 The full list of dependencies can be found in the package.json file.
 We greatly appreciate all the work that has been put into these projects.

+## Support

+If you're having any problem with our app, please [create an issue](https://github.com/viniciusbuscacio/passwordPlease/issues/new) and we'll help you sort it out.

 ## License